pcda17/pcda17.github.io/week-02.md

 **Note:** For this class we’ll start by using Python’s read-eval-print loop (REPL) and then move on to Jupyter notebooks.

-Open Terminal and run our docker container:
+Open Terminal in macOS and launch our Docker container:

 ```
 docker rm -f pcda_ubuntu